Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Introduction

 The discovery of the fractional quantum Hall effect~\cite{Tsui1982}, together with later theoretical formulations of quantum spin liquids~\cite{Kalmeyer1987}, unraveled the existence of phases of matter, eluding traditional classifications based on symmetry breaking and local order parameters, which can be understood instead through the notion of topological order~\cite{Wen1989, Wen1990}.
 Topologically ordered states are characterized by properties such as long-range entanglement, ground state degeneracy on topologically nontrivial manifolds, intrinsic robustness to perturbations, and they support quasiparticles with anyonic quantum statistics~\cite{Wen2017, Wen2004}.
 Such features, alongside their importance from a fundamental condensed-matter physics perspective, make topologically ordered states promising candidates for scalable quantum information processing~\cite{Fowler2012, Nayak2008, Terhal2015}.

 The paradigmatic model in the understanding of topological order and of its potential for quantum computation is Kitaev's toric-code Hamiltonian~\cite{Kitaev2003}.
 This model describes spin-1/2 systems in a two-dimensional (2D) square lattice, experiencing purely four-spin interactions.
 It underpins surface codes for fault-tolerant quantum computing~\cite{Bravyi1998, Dennis2002, Fowler2012} and is tightly bound to $\mathbb{Z}_2$ lattice gauge theory~\cite{Wegner1971, Kogut1979, Hamma2008, Savary2016} and string-net condensation~\cite{Wen2003b, Wen2004}.
 The development of quantum simulators and quantum processors has enabled to probe signatures of $\mathbb{Z}_2$ topological order in experiments~\cite{Lu2009, Luo2018, Song2018, Andersen2020, Semeghini2021, Satzinger2021}.
-For example, the toric-code ground state has been recently prepared in a superconducting quantum processor via a quantum-circuit-based approach~\cite{Satzinger2021, Liu2022}, without implementing the background Hamiltonian.
-However, due to the difficulty to attain clean four-spin interactions in synthetic systems~\cite{Dai2017, Paredes2008, Sameti2017}, the realization of the full Kitaev's model is still a challenge.
+For example, the toric-code ground state has been recently prepared in a superconducting quantum processor~\cite{Satzinger2021} and in neutral atom arrays~\cite{Bluvstein2022} via a quantum-circuit-based approach~\cite{Liu2022}, without implementing the background Hamiltonian.
+However, due to the difficulty to attain clean four-spin interactions in synthetic systems~\cite{Dai2017, Paredes2008, Weimer2010, Zohar2017, Sameti2017}, the realization of the full Kitaev's model is still a challenge.
+Realizing the toric-code Hamiltonian, beyond its ground state, is appealing for several reasons, both from the perspective of quantum information processing and to study topological quantum matter.
+First, it can provide the simplest self-correction mechanism, since the ground space becomes energetically favoured and protected against perturbations by the presence of a gap.
+Second, it makes the concept of anyonic quasiparticles well defined~\cite{Jiang2008}, as long-lived and localized collective excitations of the system.
+In a quantum computation, where excitations are errors, implementing a toric-code Hamiltonian with disordered couplings can localize them~\cite{Wootton2011, Stark2011}, preventing them to disperse in response to perturbations and thus facilitating their removal.
+Third, the Hamiltonian gives access to time evolution, thus enabling the investigation, for instance, of quench dynamics and related phenomena, such as entanglement growth and dynamical phase transitions~\cite{Srivastav2019, Heyl2018}.
+Fourth, it allows for the quantum simulation of the topological phase transition~\cite{Trebst2007, Yu2008, Hamma2008b, Vidal2009, Tupitsyn2010, Dusuel2011}, and potentially of the confinement-deconfinement transition of the associated $\mathbb{Z}_2$ lattice gauge theory~\cite{Savary2016}.